dhouib-akram/Real-Time-Electricity-Price-Forcasting/README.md

 ## Hourly Price Forecasting Model

-In pursuit of the most effective model for predicting hourly energy prices, we benchmarked four different models: LSTM, Stacked LSTM, 1D CNN, and CNN-LSTM.
+In pursuit of the most effective model for predicting hourly electricity prices, we benchmarked four different models: LSTM, Stacked LSTM, 1D CNN, and CNN-LSTM.
 Each model was selected based on its ability to process time series data and predict future prices efficiently:

 - **LSTM Model**: Quick to train and computationally light, ideal for real-time applications.
 - **Stacked LSTM Model**: Multiple layers capture complex patterns, yielding a nuanced understanding of data.